ashleefv/KidneyImmuneLBM/README.md

 ## Recommended Supplementary Packages
-[Filled area plot](https://github.com/saucermanlab/Netflux) is a NetFlux package, which is used to generate equations and utility funcitons for networkODE.m
+[Netflux](https://github.com/saucermanlab/Netflux) is a package, which is used to generate equations and utility funcitons for networkODE.m
-[Filled area plot](https://www.ics.uci.edu/~ihler/code/kde.html) is a function to compute kernel density estimates, which is used to draw confidence intervals around the mean predictions.
+[kde](https://www.ics.uci.edu/~ihler/code/kde.html) is a function to compute kernel density estimates, which is used to draw confidence intervals around the mean predictions.

 ## Acknowledgements
 Research reported in this publication was supported by the National Institute of General Medical Sciences of the National Institutes of Health under award number R35GM133763 and NSF CAREER